-In Ontario, and probably much of Canada, many sellers, through their listing brokerage, offer 2.5% of the sale price, plus applicable Harmonized Sales Tax (HST), to the cooperating brokerage.
+In Ontario and probably much of Canada, many sellers offer a locally popular percentage through their listing brokerage to the cooperating brokerage.
 (Though unpopular to many buyer agents, some brokerages deduct a 'marketing fee' from this percentage.)
-To be competitive with other listings, they advise their sellers to offer this 2.5% realtor fee to be ...
+To be competitive with other listings, they advise their sellers to offer such a percentage realtor fee to be ...

 ... with other listings.
 To attract buyers, not only must your list price be reasonable and competitive, but the realtor fees your listing brokerage offers to the buyer agents must also be attractive.
-For good reason, some brokerages, as a matter of company policy, insist that their sales people offer 2.5% minimum to the cooperating brokerages.
+For good reason, some brokerages, as a matter of company policy, insist that their sales people offer a standard minimum commission rate to cooperating brokerages.

-In doing their best for their client, a buyer agent must show them every possible listing that meets their client's needs (at least until a suitable home is found), regardless of the commission rate offered.
-However, if there are plenty of homes available that meet these requirements, they may neglect to include a listing in their show list that offers a lower commission.
-They may do this, at least in part, because their buyer client signed a buyer agency agreement that guarantees the agent a minimum of 2.5% commission for their services.
-For example, if a cooperating brokerage commission rate offered on a listing is only 2%, then the buyer may end up owing their agent realtor fees equal to the difference of .5%, unless the agent agrees to the lower percentage.
+In doing their best for their client, a buyer agent must show them every possible listing that meets their client's needs until a suitable home is found or the Buyer Representation Agreement (BRA) expires, regardless of the commission rate offered.
+However, if there are plenty of homes available that meet these requirements, the agent may neglect to include a listing in their show list that offers a lower commission.
+They may do this, at least in part, because their buyer client signed a BRA that guarantees the agent a certain minimum commission for their services.
+For example, if a cooperating brokerage commission rate offered on a listing is below the contractually agreed rate, the buyer may end up owing their agent realtor fees the difference unless the agent agrees to the lower percentage.

 Traditionally, the realtor fees on a listing are divided equally between the listing and cooperating brokerages.
 However, some discount brokerages advertise a lower total commission rate.
 They still offer a competitive rate to the cooperating brokerages representing buyers, but accept a lower rate for themselves.
 They do this in the hope of increasing the volume of listings for their brokerage.